rdwrome/343sp24/README.md

 ### Grading
 - The lowest small assignment grade will be dropped.
-- Assignment extensions are granted more than 12 hours in advance.
+- Assignment extensions are granted more than 12 hours in advance, and are available for all submitted assignments except the final project.
 - You will be held to the Berklee Policy on Honesty in Academic Work (see Student Handbook).
 - Late assignments are not accepted.
 - If you have a question about a grade, you must come ask it *in person* at my office hour.

 ### Attendance
 - The lowest **two** attendances grade will be dropped.
-- One absence will be excused for partial attendance credit *if* it is requested before class starts.
 - Remote attendance is not permitted.
 - You must attend class with the computer you're using for class projects (no phones, no tablets, no borrowed laptops).
 If you do not, you'll receive a partial attendance grade for the week.
 - If you are more than 5 minutes late for class or leave more than 5 minutes early, you'll receive a partial attendance grade for the week.